ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/vertebrate/bird-survey/bird-survey-mapping.md

 #### `count`

-The `count` key maps to a `tern:Observation` with the observable property 'number of individuals'.
+The `count` key maps to a `tern:Observation` with the observable property 'number of observers'.

 #### `observation_type`